DouglasFreshHabian/MerkCamFirm/README.md

 I will add my personal results from it all to this repo.

-The main tools that I have used to get to this point are: flashrom strings binwalk
+The main tools that I have used to get to this point are:

+  flashrom
+  strings
+  binwalk

-Command to dump the firmware:
+Commands to dump the firmware:

   flashrom --programmer ch341a_spi

   flashrom --programmer ch341a_spi  --chip [Name of Chip] --read merkury.bin

-Strings command to gather informaton before attempted to unpack and/or decompress the firmware blob strings -n 10 merkury.bin
+Strings command to gather informaton before attempted to unpack and/or decompress the firmware blob

+  strings -n 10 merkury.bin

-To unpack the firmware, I ran the following binwalk command binwalk -eM merkury.bin
+To unpack the firmware, I ran the following binwalk command

+  binwalk -eM merkury.bin

 ######################################################################################################